oktayaa/oktayaa.github.io/_posts/2020-03-26-dovecot-doveadm-failed-cached-message-size.md

 Although you can compress old email files too, it is not strictly necessary (and is a complicated process anyway) since dovecot is able to distinguish and read plain emails along with those that are compressed, regardless of the compression algorithm.

 {: .box-warning}
 With one caveat.
-And this is what got me. *You have to enable compression methods that you use for all subsystems that need it. doveadm is NOT excluded from this.*
+And this is what got me. *You have to enable the compression methods that you use for all subsystems that need it. doveadm is NOT excluded from this.*

 {: .box-note}
 I changed all occurences of my actual domain name to ***DOMAINNAME*** in the following.